 The University is located in the center of the Dallas-Fort Worth-Arlington Metroplex, a major industrial center with opportunity for interaction in the aerospace, manufacturing, telecommunications, electronics, logistics, transportation, energy, and health care industries, plus numerous other areas.
 Arlington is a thriving community with convenient access to the entertainment, recreational, and cultural activities offered by a major metropolitan area.

 Download GAANN application materials here and send your application to Dr. Victoria chen at email@example.com with "GAANN Fellowship Application" in the subject line.
-Review of applications for Fall 2014 will begin April 15 and will continue until the fellowships have been granted.
+Review of applications for fall will begin in the spring and will continue until the fellowships have been granted.

 A criminal background check will be conducted on finalists.

 The use of tobacco products is prohibited on UT Arlington properties.